armno/es6-with-babel-101/readme.md

 - ES6: `import {} from <PATH>`, CommonJS: `require()`
 - `export default` so importing doesn't require `{}`.
 - `let` and `const` are simple but pretty useful I think.
-- computed property is kinda cool. not sure if i will be using it that much though.
+- Computed property is kinda cool.
+Not sure if I will be using it that much though.
+- I don't think I understand Iteratable really well. `for..of` is OK.